-- Barrios that have pre-purchased ice will show their proof of purchase to the Rainmaker and receive their tokens. - Cash sales of tokens will also be available on site.
-Cash sales are only available when the Rainmaker is in Ice Ice Baby. - See below chart for opening hours and Rainmaker availability.
+- Barrios that have pre-purchased ice will show their proof of purchase at the barrios check in and receive their tokens. - Cash sales of tokens will also be available on site.
+Cash sales are only available when the Rainmaker is in Ice Ice Baby. - See below for opening hours and Rainmaker availability.